dynamodb-toolbox/dynamodb-toolbox/docs/docs/2-tables/2-actions/4-batch-get/index.md

 })
 ```

-You can use the `BatchGetCommandOptions` type to explicitely type an object as a `BatchGetCommand` options:
+You can use the `BatchGetCommandOptions` type to explicitly type an object as a `BatchGetCommand` options object:

 ```ts
 import type { BatchGetCommandOptions } from 'dynamodb-toolbox/table/actions/batchGet'